zengtsysu/BioNavi/README.md

 ### Introduction
-Source code for the paper "Developing BioNavi for hybrid retrosynthesis planning".
+Source code for the paper "Developing BioNavi for Hybrid Retrosynthesis Planning".
 (Soon to be published in **)

 ![bionavi](Image/bionavi.png)